mohammadamin2327/CryptoCurrency_Flutter/README.md

 # coinmarketcap

-A new Flutter project that this application take data from server and use them in app for showing real time crypto currency data like price,name,chart and etc.
+A new Flutter project that this application takes data from server and use them in app for showing real time crypto currency data like price,name,chart and etc.
 I hope enjoy from this app.
 Thank you.